Lokeshprog/M1_Game_TicTacToe/2_Architecture/README.md

 In reference to our application I see that the following steps of activity are performed:

-> Starts the game and check for player 1 as 'O' and player 2 as 'X'.
+> Starts the game and check for player 1 as 'X' and player 2 as 'O'.

-> Player O takes the first move and hence player X makes the move later.
+> Player X takes the first move and hence player O makes the move later.

 > Depending on the activity by the players, a situation for the winner is checked and hence the result is displayed.